 The lawyers at Law Offices of Shana E. Thompson are dedicated to advocating for the rights of our clients.
 From the beginning until the end, in and out of court, our seasoned legal team will provide you with a listening ear, a driven focus, and quality legal service that fits the unique circumstances of your case.

-Contact us today at (206) 712-2756 to schedule a free consultation and strategy session.
+Contact us today at (206) 712-2756 to schedule your first consultation and strategy session.
 Law Offices of Shana E. Thompson serves clients in King County, Pierce County, Snohomish County, Kitsap County, and many other counties in the surrounding area.